 Tolerance can be defined as a deviation from original dimensions which may have important results on the performance of the end product sheet metal.
 Over-toleration of particular dimensions may cause the produced part to fail in complying with design and performance needs later in its operational life cycle.
 In such cases, it certainly takes a serious amount of money and time for correction, and repairing efforts in this regard usually end up clutching at straws.
 Moreover, production costs will be drastically increased with the increasing degree of toleration which results in absurdly high product prices.
 The manufacturers are usually aware of this reality.
 Thus, choosing the tolerances of sheet metals as wide as possible without a trade-off with the operational functionality of the produced part is the key solution to overcome the above-mentioned problems.
 Occasionally, decision-makers of production miss the reality that tolerances of sheet metals should be chosen according to design requirements.
 Tolerances depend on the design parameters, meaning that a design can work on tight tolerances whereas another one needs wider tolerances to perform its function.
 Latter mentioned design usually less expensive to produce and usually more resilient.
 So, it is crucial to decide on the tolerances of these particular sheet metals at the initial steps of the design process.

-Classification of tolerance
+Classification of sheet metal tolerance

-Since every operation seeks for different tolerance principles, these are listed according to each operation.
+Since every operation seeks different tolerance principles, these are listed according to each operation.
 Please visit our specific sheet processing page to gain further info.